strongloop/strongloop.com2/_posts/2017-06-08-join-strongLoop-developer-week-new-york.md

 ### Register Today!

-Register and learn more about the speakers, schedule and hackathon [here](http://www.developerweek.com/NYC/).
+Register for DeveloperWeek NY and learn more about the speakers, schedule and hackathon [here](http://www.developerweek.com/NYC/).

 ### What's Next?